 More mindful fashion

-This Fashion Revolution Week you can get involved in encouraging brands to be proud of their sourcing by posting a photo of your favourite labels on social media and asking the question #whomademyclothes?
+During Fashion Revolution Week – or any time in fact – anyone can get involved in encouraging brands to be proud of their sourcing by posting a photo of favourite labels on social media and asking the question #whomademyclothes?
 With smaller labels you can ask the designer questions, take an interest in how and why they do what they do and send your cash the way of those that can prove ethical provenance.
-Plus, you can sign up for our newsletter, as from September 2017 we’ll be launching our shop with a whole cast of innovative talent, plus insight into the stories, skills and production that makes each one unique.
+Even as mere consumers we have a lot more power than we think.